ys-lin14/OSRS-Analysis/README.md

-# OSRS-Analysis
+# osrs-Analysis
-A project investigating the differences in accuracy and efficiency between an Iron Scimitar and Event RPG in the game Old School RuneScape.
+A project investigating the differences in accuracy and efficiency between an Iron Scimitar and Event RPG within the game Old School RuneScape.
 Involves cleaning data with pandas, linear regression and hypothesis testing both from scratch and using SciPy's stats module along with data visualization using Seaborn.

 References\